IRTrail/Voron-Stuff/G2E Filametrix Mod/README.md

 2. ***IMPORTANT!*** You'll need to countersink the end of the PTFE tube that goes toward the gears.
 Otherwise, the flat end of the tip will catch and absolutely NOT feed.
 Seriously.
 Just use a countersink cutter like you'd find in the woodworking section of the hardware store.
 Alternatively, if you're into R/C stuff, a body reamer for R/C cars works well.

-5. "Three sir!"
-"Right, 1, 2, 3!"
-Fit the tube on a 1.5mm hex driver.
+3. Fit the tube on a 1.5mm hex driver.
 In the picture is a Bondhus brand driver.
 I think I got the set on Amazon for $17 or so.
 Note that the countersink end goes AWAY from the driver handle.
 ![PXL_20231220_142354741](https://github.com/IRTrail/Voron-Stuff/assets/53546870/631eb58b-8c05-4407-b9b2-506ac4c0cc7e)

 4. Push the tube in to place.
 I mean PUSH!
 It takes a bit of effort, but make sure you get it all the way in.
 (TWSS)
 ![PXL_20231220_142429565](https://github.com/IRTrail/Voron-Stuff/assets/53546870/0e34f2db-9504-40ac-ba4d-af43514da0a3)
 Here's the tube seated in the extruder body:
 ![PXL_20231220_142527996](https://github.com/IRTrail/Voron-Stuff/assets/53546870/49bd3322-76a1-4ed9-ab66-ba7b9bd680b4)